VenkataBhaskarr/mini-ReconciliationAlgorithm/README.md

 Just excited about knowing how react works under the hood and about the reconciliation algorithm and just wanted to try it to develop a mini version of it.

-reconciliation algorithm : This is the power house of react where it takes the state of the component and renders it accordingly which saves a bunch of time for developer without writing all those hectic JS code to manipulate the dom
+reconciliation algorithm : This is the power house of react where it takes the state of the component and renders it accordingly which saves a bunch of time for developer without writing all those hectic JS code to manipulate the dom like this

 ```
    const childNode = document.createElement('div');